Want to generate Word or PDF documents from Microsoft Forms? You’re in the right place!

 The ‘HTML to Word’ action also allows the conversion of HTML files and data retrieved from a URL.

-We hope you’ve found this guide useful, as ever please share any feedback or comments, all welcome!
+We hope you’ve found this guide useful.
+As ever, please share any feedback or comments.
+All are welcome!

 NOTE: HTML layouts are constrained by the HTML support provided by Microsoft Word.
-If you have a complex div / js / css based layout you may experience some challenges.
+If you have a complex div/js/CSS-based layout, you may experience some challenges.
+And if you do, get in touch!